swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 ## Kernels

 The JupyterLab [docs](https://jupyterlab.readthedocs.io/en/stable/user/documents_kernels.html)
-define kernels as "separate processes started by the server that run your code in different programming languages and environments."
+define kernels as "separate processes started by the server that runs your code in different programming languages and environments."
 When we open a Jupyter Notebook, that starts a kernel - a process - that is going to run the code.
 In this lesson, we'll be using the Jupyter ipython kernel which lets us run Python 3 code interactively.